What You’ll Learn 🎯

 Objects

 The structure can be assembled from pre-defined objects.
-The object that are available in the Geometry editor are:
+The objects available in the Geometry Editor are:

 Cuboid